rileycleavenger/TheModernJukebox/hardware_src/README.md

  Current, existing bugs deal with implementing our own images with the TFT display.

-## Iteration 2: Raspberry Pi 4B (current) [Current RasberryPi code found at https://github.com/blake-budd1/pySetup]
+## Iteration 2: Raspberry Pi 4B (current) [Current RasberryPi code can also be found at https://github.com/blake-budd1/pySetup]
 In order to setup the raspberry pi 4b to run the script properly, the following commands must be ran to install the necessary libraries:
 - sudo apt-get update
 - sudo apt-get upgrade